jeffblankenburg/31-days-of-vibe-coding/outlines/week1.md

 ## Day 5 – Building a Vibe-Ready Environment

 **Abstract:**
 Flow requires frictionless tools.
-We’ll configure editors, terminals, and AI plug-ins so generation and verification happen in one place.
+I'll show you how to configure editors, terminals, and AI plug-ins so generation and verification happen in one place.
 Bonus: wiring up automatic traces to Dynatrace or any observability platform.

 ### Outline
 1. **Philosophy of Flow** – Reduce context switching.